U.S. Open Winner Sloane Stephens’ Reaction To Prize Money Is On Point

 "Bad for her?
 She was in the Finals, too, what do you mean?"
 Stephens asked.
 "Did you see the check she's about to get?
 I'm sure she'll be be just fine."

-She's not wrong: MarketWatch's breakdown of the tournament's prize money shows that the singles runner-up wins $1,825,000, and the semifinalist leaves with nearly $1 million, too.
+She's not wrong: MarketWatch's breakdown of the tournament's prize money shows that the singles runner-up wins £1.3 million and the semifinalist leaves with nearly £750,000, too.

 At the same time, given that Stephens and Keys have been friends for years, Stephen's joke is savvy and generous.
 She manages to avoid down playing her own win while pointing out that Keys — herself an excellent player — has plenty to be proud of as well.
 It's a lesson in competition, winning, and friendship that's definitely worth a million bucks.